ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 sufficiently far into the future that the protocol's complete obsolescence is likely to occur first.
-Ideally it should be similar or identical to the existing epoch and data model that NTPv4 defines to allow for implementations to better support both versions of the protocol, allowing for simpler implementations.
+Ideally it should be similar or identical to the existing epoch and data model that NTPv4 defines to allow for implementations to better support both versions of the protocol, simplifying implementation.

 The timescale, in addition to any other time-sensitive information, MUST be sufficient to calculate representations of both UTC and TAI {{TF.460-6}}, noting